 A virus can remain on surfaces and other materials for a number of days.
 Virus particles could be spread by someone with an infection touching a surface or from droplets that an infected person might emit by breathing, sneezing or coughing.
-Remember, someone may not yet be showing any symptoms but could be spreading the virus.
-For this reason it is important to regularly clean any surfaces that might be touched by multiple people, for example:
+Remember,

 - Boats

 - Blades

 - Door handles

 - Locks

 - Window handles

 - Handrails

 - Toilets